sherwynds/Space-Invaders/README.md

 # Space Invaders
 👾 Space Invaders is a timeless classic.
-I built this personal implementation to grow my knowledge of object-oriented game development.
+I built this personal implementation to explore object-oriented game development.

 ## Gameplay
 - Move the left and right arrow keys to maneuver the spaceship